eamadit/PAPSUOS/README.md

 DeviceInterface: any interface for communicating with a Device

-DeviceInterfaceAssembly: any interface for communicating in assembly with the hardware of a device (COM, USB, bootloader, etc.)
+DeviceInterfaceAssembly: any interface for communicating in assembly with the hardware of a device (COM, USB, bootloader, MAC interface etc.)